Death of the Soul

 "It's not about the size of the weapon you know, now just bloody pick one!"
 Tom snapped from his chair.
 "God, James' hair colour has nothing to do with the god damn weapon."

-"Wow.. two months of training has gone to his head," Jodie sighed.
+"Wow, five years of no episodes have gone to his head," Jodie sighed.

 Kevin shrugged casually, "there were other weapons too, the swordsmen always get the ladies though."
 He winked in Jodie's direction, she just rolled her eyes.